 Quantum Blackjack adds another layer of excitement and sense of the unknown to the traditionally strategic game of blackjack, and you can see why players are flocking to play it.
 Playtech has aimed for similar qualities with its Quantum Roulette game, and other developers have released these twists on classic games with much success.

 Beyond the traditional live casino games – roulette, poker, blackjack, baccarat, craps – developers have also started to release live slot games.
 These are traditional slot machines, but they are played en masse with a croupier calling the action.
 If the slot machine lands on a winning combination, everyone wins.
 The excitement of the games is supported by chat features, making a usually solitary experience a more social one.

 And yet, perhaps the most thrilling element of live dealer casino is the move away from the traditional card and table games to new gaming concepts.
 What sort of new live games have they created?
 Well, developers have brought out live studio concepts of games like Monopoly and Deal or No Deal.
 The former is an extraordinary creation, with the action played out on a 3D virtual game board based on the timeless classic.

 Much more to come from live gaming

 All of this – live casino tech, VR, new gaming concepts – is coming together nicely.
-It’s not quite clear where or when the endpoint finally lands, but it’s got those at the development level very excited.
+It’s unclear where or when the endpoint finally lands, but it’s got those at the development level excited.
 For many years the online casino strived to emulate the land-based one.
 They achieved that with live dealer technology.
 However, it now looks like the online industry will use that live dealer tech, fuse with other technologies, perhaps leaving the land-based casino industry trailing behind.